-We have always practiced a ‘hands off’ approach.
+We have always practised a ‘hands off’ approach.
 Once you’ve checked in, we leave you to your own devices.
-However, since the pandemic hit, check-ins are conducted without the need for personal contact.
+However, since the pandemic hit, we’ve operated a contact-free check in system.
 We will get in touch before your arrival with details about how to access the property and where to find your key.
 You can leave your key in the key-return box when you check out.
 We’re still going to be around in case you need us, or if there are any issues at all.
-When restrictions are eased, we will review this policy, but those wishing to check in without contact will still be accommodated.
+We’re not avoiding you, but simply want all our guests to feel they can be as safe as they’d like to be.
+We may review this policy in the future, but those wishing to check in without contact will still be accommodated.

 Holy Island post-Covid lockdowns

-Holy Island is a perfect UK staycation destination post Covid-19 lockdowns.
+Holy Island is a perfect UK staycation destination post Covid-19 restrictions.
 Rather than mix with the thousands of day visitors, those staying with us ‘on-island’ can wait until the tide comes in and cuts off the island from the mainland.
-Then you can enjoy the island’s beauty and tranquility without the crowds – and you’ll have the spectacular beaches and sights almost to yourself.
+Then you can enjoy the island’s beauty and tranquillity without the crowds – and you’ll have the spectacular beaches and sights almost to yourself.

 See our page about what’s open and what’s closed on Holy Island.